ART. IIntroduction and Identity of the Data Controller

 - Processor Agreements: Binding contractual obligations on overseas processors to process data only on Narion's instructions and in accordance with applicable law.

 Narion retains personal data for no longer than is necessary for the purposes for which it was collected, or for such longer period as is required or permitted under applicable law.
 Retention periods are determined by reference to the purposes of processing, applicable legal obligations, and legitimate interests in maintaining records for audit and dispute resolution.
-Narion does not retain personal data on a speculative basis.

 | DATA CATEGORY | STANDARD RETENTION PERIOD | BASIS |